 Uneven cobblestone sidewalks with potholes are also far from ideal for wheels of any size, whether we’re talking suitcases, buggies or wheelchairs.

 And if you’re mad enough to venture out in high heels, the chances of coming a cropper when your stiletto gets wedged in a crack are perilously high.
-This is why I go on and on about packing non-slip, comfortable shoes without a spiked heel.
+This is why I go on and on about packing non-slip, comfortable flat shoes, without a spiked heel.

 With an ageing population and an increasing number of tourists who are unused to such treacherous paving, the issue of whether to tear up Lisbon’s pavements in favour of safer surfaces is a hotly debated topic with passionate advocates on both sides of the argument.